M0ULui/afoht/README.md

     sudo afoht

-#### Thanks to all the original Creators of the tools included in AFOHT!
+#### Thanks to all the Original Creators of the tools included in AFOHT!

 #### Please Don't Use AFOHT for illegal Activity</h4>